Ultimate Fairborn Real Estate Investing Guide for 2026

 Population Growth

-Population growth is a solid indicator of the reliability or weakness of the city’s housing market.
-Flat or declining population growth is an indication of a feeble market with not a good amount of purchasers to validate your effort.
+Population increase figures allow you to take a peek at housing need in the community.
+Flat or reducing population growth is an indicator of a poor market with not a good amount of buyers to validate your effort.

 Median Population Age